XabAyca/XabAyca/README.md

 - 🔭 I’m currently working on develop my skills.
 - 🌱 I’m currently learning everything ...
 - 👯 I’m looking to collaborate with other developers on many projects
-- 💬 Ask me about all suject, let's talk !
+- 💬 Ask me about all subject, let's talk !

 ### Connect with me: